edrondsal/fstk-capstone-udacity-nanodegree-/Readme.md

 4. When this first cycle is finished (all test pass), the test will be completed with Authorization/Authentification
 5. Then the server will be completed and re-tested
 6. The Front End will include the Auth0 sign in with default test accounts
-7. When the complete the server will be deployed in Heroky
+7. Then the complete the server will be deployed in Heroky
-8. Finally the Dockerfile, and all configurations files for AWS EKS deployment will be defined to have an app AWS-ready